filviu/blog/content/posts/2010/2010-04-03-running-16-bit-apps-in-windows-7-64-bit.md

 My wife likes this dictionary a lot, and as far as I can tell there are no upgrades available for it.
 One option would have been to have a copy of 32 bit XP or 2000 running as a virtual machine.
 Since the laptop only had windows 7 home installed it wasn't elligible to run XP mode.
 A full blown virtual machine would also tax a lot the laptop.

-**Sollution:** I grabbed a copy of Windows 3.11 I still had around, installed <a href="http://www.dosbox.com/" target="_blank" rel="noopener">dosbox</a> with freedos, set up windows 3.11 inside it.
+**Sollution:** I grabbed a copy of Windows 3.11 I still had around, installed [dosbox](http://www.dosbox.com/) with freedos, set up windows 3.11 inside it.
 I gave some old graphic drivers a shot in order to get more than a 640&#215;480 windows but gave up, it's pretty usefull like this too. _If someone knows how to get 3.11 inside dosbox to run at more than 640&#215;480 please let me know._

 ![oxford_windows7_64bit](/blog/images/2010/oxford_windows7_64bit.jpg)